jcotoBan/lke_prerender/README.md

 In the same kubernetes folder a file named externaldnssetup.yaml will be found.

-You need to run it to be able to generate records for the prerender endpoint, But first you need to edit some fields:
+You need to run it to be able to generate records for the prerender endpoint, But first you need to edit some fields and create other resources as required:

 Line 56 - --provider=akamai: In this case, make sure you setup the correct dns server provider, you can check the available providers in here: https://github.com/kubernetes-sigs/external-dns